 Or you can use a pair of gardening scissors to cut them off the plant.
 It’s important to not pull on the plant as you’re harvesting the leaves.

-Radishes will also grow fast and depending on the variety you may be able to harvest them in 30-40 days time.
+Radishes are root crops will also grow fast and depending on the variety, you may harvest them in 30-40 days’ time.

 To harvest the radish, hold the stalks at the base of the plant.
 You don’t want to pull on the leaves because they’re delicate and will break off.